Automobile License Plate Collectors Association: Archives

 The online archives provide members an extensive research tool for information regarding the year a license plate was issued, serial numbers issued, colors, dates issued, slogans, plate material, and other plate characteristics.
-Originally relatively static, the archives have been greatly expanded, become an online database that is much easier to search, sort, and provides much improved photos over the original archives.
+Originally relatively static, the archives have been greatly expanded, have become an online database that is much easier to search, and provide much improved photos over the original archives.

 Book

-For the 50th anniversary of ALPCA two members wrote a book detailing the associations history.
+For the 50th anniversary of ALPCA, two members wrote a book detailing the association's history.
 This publication, "A Moving History, 50 Years Of ALPCA, 100 Years of License Plates" was written by Jeff Minard & Tim Stentiford, and published by Turner Communications.
-In addition to the ALPCA history the book details 100 years of license plate history, and over 275 profiles of a cross section of ALPCA members.
+In addition to ALPCA's history, the book details 100 years of license plate history, and over 275 profiles of a cross section of ALPCA members.

 Best Plate Award

 Since 1972 members have voted each year to name one United States or Canadian license plate design, and in some years two such designs, introduced during the previous year as the "Best Plate."
 The first award went to Pennsylvania for their early Bicentennial plate which featured the Liberty Bell in the center.
 The award to the 1970 Northwest Territories for their polar bear-shaped license plate was made by Executive Board action between December 1973 and February 1974.

-Members votes are based on both the plate's legibility and its aesthetics.
+Members' votes are based on both the plate's legibility and its aesthetics.
 For 1995, 1997, and 1998, the club recognized one standard-issue plate and one optional-issue plate, while in 1985 and 1989, two jurisdictions' designs tied for first place.
 The presentation of the award each year is usually covered by media outlets in the state that wins the award.
+For the 2015 award, Alaska declined a presentation ceremony due to issues over the use of a copyrighted image (the standing bear) without permission from the artist.
+For 2019 Oregon requested there be no ceremony due to the Covid pandemic.

 Hall of Fame

 The ALPCA Hall of Fame was approved by the Board of Directors in 2002, but it did not officially induct any members until 2004.
 "The goal of the Hall of Fame is [to] provide a vehicle to learn about our founding fathers and the legacy of leaders throughout the years who have embodied the fraternal spirit of our hobby."

 "To be considered for the Hall of Fame, candidates must have served the club or hobby unselfishly for the good of all without concern for praise, compensation, or reward; promoted membership; provided guidance to fellow members; and taught others the value of collecting."

-Any member in good standing may nominate any ALPCA member for induction into the hall that they feel is deserving of the honor.
-The Hall of Fame Committee reviewes all initial nominations, and the past presidents of the association vote to determine who on the list would be inducted in the Hall of Fame.
+Any member in good standing may nominate any ALPCA member for induction into the Hall that they feel is deserving of the honor.
+The Hall of Fame Committee reviews all initial nominations, and the past presidents of the association vote to determine who on the list will be inducted into the Hall of Fame.